israelmarti/BiSpeD/README.md

  ## Introduction

 The BiSpeD code allows us to estimate the mass ratio among companions (*q*-value).
 The spectral features of the primary component (*S<sub>A</sub>*) are removed from observed spectra (*S<sub>obs</sub>*), and for each possible *q*-values defined by the user, a residual spectrum associated with a secondary companion is estimated (*S<sub>B</sub>*).
 Finally, the code compares each *S<sub>B</sub>* spectrum with a synthetic templates catalogue to find the best match for mass ratio *q* and secondary effective temperature *T<sub>eff</sub>*.
 The effective temperature value of each spectrum template must be contained in a keyword named "TEFF".
 Eventually, the BiSpeD code works through specific functions (tasks) with their aims.
 In the *Main Functions* section, the main functions of BiSpeD with mandatory and optional arguments are presented.
+The observed and templates spectra should have linear dispersion sampling.

 ## Installation